IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_calendar.md

     <li>MAGNET 8XX (depending on the room you get assigned.)</li>
     <li>Include <a href="http://engineering.nyu.edu/services/communications/identity">NYU Tandon's Logo</a></li>
     </ul>
-    <li>Rehearse your Mock Thesis Defense with your accountability partner.</li>
+    <li>Rehearse your Mock Thesis Defense with your accountability partner as many times as needed.
+I'd also suggest filming yourself and reviewing the footage.</li>

     </ul>